Niyosoft-Inc/apps-403/apps/k3s/docs/03-other.md

 ## To install kubectl see this link here:
 ### https://kubernetes.io/docs/tasks/tools/install-kubectl/

-kubeconfig location on server is in this path
+kubeconfig location is on Master server in this path;
 ```
 /etc/rancher/k3s/k3s.yaml
 ```